-Over 10,000 Hmong people attended the annual Sacramento Hmong New Year celebration at Cal Expo each day.
-The festival aims to celebrate cultural traditions, promote awareness and provide youth with scholarships for higher education.
-This year, the festival featured cornhole, a ball-tossing courtship game, a beauty pageant and dance and singing competitions.
+Each day, over 10,000 Hmong people attended the annual Sacramento Hmong New Year celebration at Cal Expo.
+The festival aims to celebrate cultural traditions, promote Hmong awareness and provide youth with scholarships for higher education.

-One traditional courtship ritual is the ball-tossing game.
-A young woman tosses a ball to a man she is interested in, sparking a conversation or passing the ball to signal interest in someone else.
+The ball-tossing game doubles as a traditional courtship ritual, resembling speed dating.
+The premise is simple: a young woman tosses a ball to a man she is interested in, sparking a conversation or passing the ball to signal interest in someone else.
 This allows them to get to know each other and explore potential relationships.

 Attendees wore vibrant, handmade Hmong clothing, often passed down through generations.
 The distinct styles reflect the cultural heritage of the Green and White Hmong, two different dialects that represent the different regions Hmong people originally lived in.